DS-Meena/Go-Design-Patterns/README.md

 ## What are design patterns?

-- Degn patterns identify solutions to common programming problems, but they are not actual code or algorithms themselves.
+- Design patterns identify solutions to common programming problems, but they are not actual code or algorithms themselves.
-- Pattesirns are a form of best practices for approaching a problem
+- Patterns are a form of best practices for approaching a problem
 - Usage of patterns can be significantly influenced by the language

 Example -> patterns useful in object-oriented programming (OOP) may not work in non-OOP languages.